-It is important to inoculate soyabean seeds because the rhizobia that normally cause soyabean to form nodules and fix nitrogen are naturally found in low amounts in most soils in the savanna.
+It is important to inoculate soyabean seeds because the rhizobia that normally make soyabean to form nodules and fix nitrogen are naturally found in low amounts in most soils in the

-Most essentially, on newly cleared lands or lands that have not been cultivated to soyabean before, the amount of the right rhizobia for soyabean is more likely to be even less or lacking.
-Hence, a farmer must always apply inoculant when growing soyabean on such lands/soils.

-- To ensure that adequate amounts of the required rhizobia is available in the soil, it is necessary to inoculate soyabean seeds.
-This will enable the plants to form more nodules, fix more nitrogen, produce more biomass/residues and grains. - When the soyabean is able to fix more nitrogen, it uses part for its own growth and leave some in the soil to improve the fertility which will then benefit a subsequent crop like maize grown in rotation with the soyabean. - Always check that the inoculant is the right one for soyabean before buying because some inoculants may not work on soyabean as each legume needs a specific rhizobium to infect its roots to be able to form nodules.

-- The inoculant packet always shows the legume types it should be applied to. - Also check the specific rate to be applied because it differs for each inoculant as manufacturers use different formulations and carriers in developing inoculant. - Ensure that the inoculated seeds do not get in contact with fertilizers when sowing.
+- Most essentially, on newly cleared lands or lands that have not been cultivated to soyabean before, the amount of the right rhizobia for soyabean is more likely to be even less or lacking.
+Hence, a farmer should always apply inoculant when growing soyabean on such lands/soils. - To ensure that adequate amounts of the required rhizobia is available in the soil, it is necessary to inoculate soyabean seeds.
+This will enable the plants to form more nodules, fix more nitrogen, produce more biomass/residues, and give you higher grain yield. - When the soyabean fixes more nitrogen, it uses part for its own growth and leaves some in the soil to improve the fertility which will then benefit a subsequent crop like maize grown in rotation with the soyabean. - Always check that the inoculant is the right one for soyabean before buying because some inoculants may not work on soyabean as each legume needs a specific rhizobium to infect its roots to be able to form nodules. - The inoculant packet always shows the legume types it should be applied to, so always check it. - Also check the specific rate to be applied because it differs for each inoculant as manufacturers use different formulations and carriers in developing inoculant. - Ensure that the inoculated seeds do not get in contact with fertilizers when sowing.